arokettu/bencode/README.md

 composer require 'sandfoxme/bencode'
 ```

+Supported versions:

 * Version 1.x supports PHP 7.0 and later
 * Version 2.x supports PHP 8.0 and later and has slightly better error handling
+* Version 3.x supports PHP 8.1 and later and is a bit stricter about data type handling

 ## Simple use